 What is fine art photography? or to put it another way, when does fine art photography become fine art photography?
 Who decides what is and what is not fine art photography?

-So with Peter Lik the photographer seems to be the one making the decision, his work is a work of art, so his work is a work of art, simply because he said so and the buyer agreed.
-Nice work if you can get it
+So with Peter Lik, the photographer seems to be the one making the decision.
+His work is a work of art, simply because he said so and the buyer agreed.
+Nice work if you can get it.